illuminatisx/r4n-wiki/monuments/military-tunnels.md

 If you're new to Rust, here's what you should know about the Military Tunnels:

-- This is a **mid-tier monument** with good loot and moderate difficulty
+- This is a **tier 3 monument** with good loot and moderate difficulty
 - The underground layout can be confusing until you learn the paths
 - Scientist NPCs pose a significant threat but are predictable
 - This monument is excellent for learning PvE combat before facing real players